nicefaa6waa/genshin-sddm-theme/README.md

 ```bash
 sddm-greeter --test-mode --theme genshin-sddm-theme
 ```
-!!!!I HIGHLY RECOMMEND TESTING FIRST.There may be some visual bugs on varying distros so before changing your theme test it first with the command.
+I HIGHLY RECOMMEND TESTING FIRST.There may be some visual bugs on varying distros so before changing your theme test it first with the command.

 ## Credits